RafidAziz/Selenium-on-Amazon/README.md

 - Invalid login
 - Search product
 - View product details
+- Add product to cart
+- Remove product from cart

 To run the program, execute 'RunAll.java' in Eclipse as a 'Java Application'.